The homotopy type of spaces of real resultants with bounded multiplicity: Introduction

 In a different context, the same is true for the space $\Po^{d,1}_n(\C)$ (for $m=1$) of monic polynomials $f(z)\in \C [z]$ of the degree $d$ without $n$-fold roots.
 This space can be viewed as the space of polynomial functions \lq\lq without complicated singularities\rq\rq \ and thus plays an important role in singularity theory (\cite{Ar}, \cite{Va}).
 The fact that these two spaces were closely related was noted and it was shown in \cite{Va} and \cite{CCMM} that they were stably homotopy equivalent.
 Recently this result was much improved and it was proved in \cite{KY8} (cf. \cite{GKY4}) that there is a homotopy equivalence

 Farb and Wolfson showed that some of these topological results have algebraic analogues when $\F$ is a finite field $\F_q$.
 This leads them to ask if these spaces in (\ref{equ: KY8}) are isomorphic as algebraic varieties over arbitrary fields $\F$.
-The affirmative answer would imply that that the underlying topological spaces in the cases $\F=\Bbb C$ and $\F=\Bbb R$ are homeomorphic.
-Curtis McMullen indeed has shown that this is true in the simplest non-trivial case $(d,n)=(1,2)$ by constructing an explicit isomorphism.
+The affirmative answer would imply that the underlying topological spaces in the cases $\F=\Bbb C$ and $\F=\Bbb R$ are homeomorphic.\footnote{ Recently H. Spink and D. Tseng showed that they are not isomorphic as varieties in \cite{ST}. } Curtis McMullen indeed has shown that this is true in the simplest non-trivial case $(d,n)=(1,2)$ by constructing an explicit isomorphism.
 Moreover, if $\F=\R$ and $n=1$, the space $\Po^{d,m}_1(\R)$ is precisely the space $\Rat_d^*(\F \P^1,\F \P^{m-1})$ of real rational functions considered by Segal in \cite{Se}.
 This space is an algebraic variety over $\Bbb R$ and one can ask if it is isomorphic (homeomorphic or homotopy equivalent?) to the variety $\Po^{md,1}_m(\R)$ of real monic polynomials of degree $m d$ without $m$ fold complex roots.
 Of course, the affirmative answer to the Farb-Wolfson question would also imply this.
 However, we have not been able to establish even homotopy equivalence in this case, and we will not consider this problem here.